 July 2017: International Workshop on BSDEs, SPDEs and their Applications, University of Edinburgh.
 (Invited talk at special session, see book of abstracts)

-July-August 2017: Research stay at Bielefeld University, Germany, sponsored by the Bielefeld-Seoul IRTG 2235.
+July-August 2017: Research stay at Universität Bielefeld, Germany, sponsored by the Bielefeld-Seoul IRTG 2235.
 (Invited scientific block course lecturer)

-July-August 2017: Analysis & Geometry on Graphs and Manifolds, University of Potsdam, Germany.
-(Contributed 30-minute talk)
+July-August 2017: Analysis & Geometry on Graphs and Manifolds, Universität Potsdam, Germany.
+(Contributed 30-minute talk, see book of abstracts)

 September 2017: Northeast Analysis Network Conference, Syracuse University.